cybertraining-dsc/fa20-523-352/report/report.md

 # Big Data Application in the Healthcare Industry

 - [ ] author missing
-- [ ] see check report once it is available
+- [ ] see check report
+- [ ] remove duplicated report in github in Christinas repo, make sure that this one here has the content you need before deleting the other one.
+We are confused as we do not know which one to grade.
+It is up to you to let us know while fixing this in the repos
+- [ ] fix README.yml in both repos the project must be the same. make sure 352 is first author

-Cristian Villanueva, ???
+Cristian Villanueva, Christina Colon

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-352/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-352/actions)
 [![Status](https://github.com/cybertraining-dsc/fa20-523-352/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-352/actions)